UltraViolet33/books-manager/readme.md

-# Books CRUD PHP
+# Books Manager PHP

 This is a sample web app in PHP.

 ## What can we do ?
-    Display books
+    Display books / categories
-    Create a book
+    Create a book / a category
-    Update a book
+    Update a book / a category
-    delete a book
+    delete a book / a category

 ## Technologies used :
     HTML5/CSS3